FREE Shipping on orders over $899

 Roasted Garlic: Softening the Flavor

 Roasted garlic is a delicious and mild option.
 You can roast whole garlic bulbs and enjoy the soft, caramelized cloves.
-Use it as a condiment to spread on bread or add it to your favorite dishes.
+Use it as a condiment spread on bread or add it to your favorite dishes.

 Remember that prevention is better than cure